 % quorum differing from that established in Art.
 193 of Spanish Capital Companies Act (LSC) for general cases % quorum differing from that established in Art.
 194 LSC for special cases pursuant to Art.
 194 LSC

 Quorum required on 1st call

-Required quorum upon 2nd call
+Quorum required on 2nd call

 Description of the differences

+F Description of the universities

+ı